sabeloxn/Forex_Scripts/IQoption/README.md

+#Environment Setup

-download and install python
+Download and install python
-download and install vs code
+Download and install vs code

 do the echo alias thing